-For example, one of Ecuador's ministers72 found out using the Bank of International Settlement (BIS)'s data where Ecuadorians hold their assets abroad, which was mainly in the U.S. and Panama.
+For example, one of Ecuador's ministers found out using the Bank of International Settlement (BIS)'s data where Ecuadorians hold their assets abroad, which was mainly in the U.S. and Panama.
 While BIS data is very limited, because among other things, it does not describe the deposits of Ecuadoreans held indirectly via tax haven entities, it shows a floor value of deposits.
-Based on this, Ecuador73 will now try to join the Multilateral Tax Convention.
-It has also tried to sign exchange of information agreements with countries like Panama, but the latter has refused to sign one74.
+Based on this, Ecuador will now try to join the Multilateral Tax Convention.
+It has also tried to sign exchange of information agreements with countries like Panama, but the latter has refused to sign one.

-72 Presentation during conference on tax havens organized by Ecuador's Foreign Minstry and Latindadd on February 13-14th of 2017, in Quito's Foreign Ministry.
+&lt;sup>72 Presentation during conference on tax havens organized by Ecuador's Foreign Minstry and Latindadd on February 13-14th of 2017, in Quito's Foreign Ministry.

-A. Account holder's jurisdiction of residence [Switzerland]'s reporting FIs ndividual + Entity)
+A. Account holder's jurisdiction of residence [Switzerland]'s reporting FIs Total Accounts (Individual + Ent

 Custodial Institutions Value (USD) Income (USD)

 Argentina Depositary Institutions

 Investment Entities (a)

-Investment Entities (b)
+Argentina Investment Entities (b)

 Insurance Companies

 Total

 Custodial Institutions

 Depositary Institutions

-Austria Investment Entities (a)
+Acceloic Investment Entities (a)

 Austria Investment Entities (b)

 Insurance Companies

 Total

 (Every country)